DETAILED ACTION

 a label assignment unit configured to assign a predetermined label (i.e. cable, pole) (annotation is performed on a plurality of types of target objects, this means that different numbers are imparted for different types of target objects, for example, 10 being imparted to a utility pole and 20 being imparted to a cable:[0037]; [0087]-[0088], [0082],[0084],).

-Niigaki silent about a label assignment unit configured to assign a predetermined label to each of the clusters presented in the order
+Niigaki silent about a label assignment unit configured to assign a predetermined label to each of the clusters presented in the order;

 However, Chen teaches a label assignment unit configured to assign a predetermined label to each of the clusters presented in the order (the node labels for cluster's nodes are first replaced by the label of the cluster's RN (element 810) in the edge-reduction algorithm.
 In addition, the similarity scores between the RNs of the different clusters are set to a tuple whose elements are the similarity scores of the corresponding inter-cluster edges.
 Thus, for example, in version 888 of the graph 887 obtained after operations corresponding to element 810 have been performed, all the nodes of C1 have been labeled “A” (because A was the RN for C1), and the similarity score between nodes A and N (the RN of cluster C4) has been set to the tuple {0.15, 0.6} because the similarity score between nodes C and P was 0.15 and the similarity score between nodes F and N was 0.6: col. 18, l.
 63-col. 19, l.
 45; figs 8a-8b)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Niigaki, t a label assignment unit configured to assign a predetermined label to each of the clusters presented in the order, as taught by Chen, so as to identify a representative node from a cluster.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Niigaki, a label assignment unit configured to assign a predetermined label to each of the clusters presented in the order; determine that a higher closeness of a spatial positional relationship between the plurality of clusters corresponds to a higher degree of the spatial similarity, determine that a higher closeness of appearances of the plurality of clusters corresponds to a higher visual similarity, and create a graph by coupling each of the plurality of clusters with edges based on the spatial similarity between the plurality of clusters.

-Regarding Claim 4: Niigaki silent about the presentation order determination unit creates a graph by coupling each of the plurality of clusters with edges based on the spatial similarity between the plurality of clusters, sets a weight for each of the edges coupling the clusters based on the visual similarity between the plurality of clusters, and determines the presentation order of each of the clusters based on the set weight of each of the edges.
+Regarding Claim 4: Niigaki silent about set a weight for each of the edges coupling the plurality clusters based on the visual similarity between the plurality of clusters, and determine the presentation order of each of the plurality of clusters based on the set weight of each of the edges.

-However, Chen teaches the presentation order determination unit creates a graph by coupling each of the plurality of clusters with edges based on the spatial similarity between the plurality of clusters, sets a weight for each of the edges coupling the clusters based on the visual similarity between the plurality of clusters, and determines the presentation order of each of the clusters based on the set weight of each of the edges ((figs. 7-8; col. 18, l.
+However, Chen teaches set a weight for each of the edges coupling the clusters based on the visual similarity between the plurality of clusters, and determines the presentation order of each of the clusters based on the set weight of each of the edges ((figs. 7-8; col. 18, l.
 2-52))

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Niigaki, the presentation order determination unit creates a graph by coupling each of the plurality of clusters with edges based on the spatial similarity between the plurality of clusters, sets a weight for each of the edges coupling the clusters based on the visual similarity between the plurality of clusters, and determines the presentation order of each of the clusters based on the set weight of each of the edges, as taught by Chen, so as to identify a representative node from a cluster.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to the invention of Niigaki, et a weight for each of the edges coupling the plurality clusters based on the visual similarity between the plurality of clusters, and determine the presentation order of each of the plurality of clusters based on the set weight of each of the edges, as taught by Chen, so as to identify a representative node from a cluster.

-Regarding claim 5: Chen further teaches presentation order determination unit creates a minimum spanning tree of the plurality of clusters based on the set weight of each of the edges(col. 2, l.
+Regarding claim 5: Chen further teaches create a minimum spanning tree of the plurality of clusters based on the set weight of each of the edges(col. 2, l.
 46-67;col. 3, l.62-col.4, l.
 10; figs. 7-8),

-Regarding Claim 6: Chen further teaches the presentation order determination unit performs the depth-first search on the minimum spanning tree, prioritizing reduction in a spatial gap between the clusters(710: fig 7; fig. 8).
+Regarding Claim 6: Chen further teaches the depth-first search on the minimum spanning tree, prioritizing reduction in a spatial gap between the clusters(710: fig 7; fig. 8).

 Conclusion